 The bill amends Minnesota Statutes 2024, specifically section 97B.655, to authorize the taking of elk that are causing damage without the need for a permit.
-This change allows property owners and their agents to take elk, along with other specified animals, without a license and in various manners, except for certain restrictions such as the use of artificial lights during the closed season or poison.
-The bill also stipulates that any traps used must be tagged as required by existing law.
+This change allows property owners and their agents to take elk, along with other specified animals, without a license, provided they do not use artificial lights during the closed season or poison.
+The bill also stipulates that any traps used must be tagged as required by existing law, and any killed animals must be reported to the Fish and Wildlife Division within 24 hours.

-Additionally, the bill clarifies that while special permits may be issued for taking protected wild animals that are damaging property, a permit is not required for taking elk under the newly amended subdivision 1.
-This legislative change aims to provide property owners with more flexibility in managing wildlife that poses a threat to their property, specifically addressing the issue of elk causing damage.
+Additionally, the bill clarifies that while special permits can be issued for taking protected wild animals that are damaging property, a permit is not required for taking elk under the newly amended subdivision 1.
+This legislative change aims to streamline the process for property owners dealing with elk-related damage, ensuring they can address the issue promptly without bureaucratic delays.

 Statutes affected: Introduction: 97B.655